LUGGAGE TAG N°1

 ![]() |

-1. MOISTEN THE VEGETABLE-TANNED LEATHER
+1. WET THE VEGETABLE-TANNED LEATHER

 Wet the vegetable-tanned leather with a sponge and a little water.

-2. STRIKE THE MATORIES ON THE LEATHER
+2. STAMP THE TOOLS ON THE LEATHER

 3. DYE THE LEATHER WITH OLIVE OIL